All Episodes

 New fast food chains are banned from opening in southern Los Angeles neighborhoods.

-Federal mandate bans flavored cigarettes, and a bill in Nevada, if passed, will ban air fresheners and candles from public places.
+And a bill in Nevada, if passed, will ban air fresheners and candles from public places.

 You believe that?

-No candles in public places in Nevada if the bill passes.
+No candles in public places in Nevada, if the bill passes.

-his it's a it's actually a story on his dad, John Huntsman Sr., the patriarch, and how you better be nice to my boy or else it's one of those kinds of stories.
+It's actually a story on his dad, John Huntsman Sr., the patriarch, and how you better be nice to my boy or else.

-You've seen these kinds of stories.
+You've seen these kinds of stories, the old Joe Kennedy stories.

-I didn't know I knew that John Huntsman Sr. was an industrialist and a self-made man, and so what I did not know, this is fascinating.
+I didn't know, I knew that John Huntsman Sr. was an industrialist and a self-made man.

-What I did not know that one of the largest uh elements or the the one of the major contributors to his wealth.
+What I did not know that one of the largest elements or one of the major contributors to his wealth, you know what this guy invented?

-His company is a it's it's diversified.
+His company, it's diversified.

-He's a chemical company and a number of other things, but they invented, think of all those things that they sell.
+He's a chemical company and a number of other things, but they invented, think all those things that they sell.

 Just that alone.

-And of course, it's been expanded now to include more than just uh Big Max, and it's every other kind of sandwich in the world that these clamshell containers are used for.
+I mean, it's every other kind of sandwich in the world that these clamshell containers are used for.

 Obama did not pay any attention to generals on Afghanistan.